Earl Burns Miller Japanese Garden

 Make sure we are open to the public when you arrive by making a reservation to visit.
 You can do this in our visitor portal by mobile app or online.
 Most reservations are good for a group of up to 6 people.

 If you cannot find an answer to your question, please email us at at JGCoordinators@csulb.edu or call (562) 985-8420.

 Yes.
 We require reservations to ensure the garden is open to the public at the time you want to visit.

 Yes.
 It is a free account, and it ensures an easy check-in.
 Plus, you can use your account to make your own reservations for visits, koi food, and special events here at the garden!
 You can also use your account to purchase memberships.

 No. One reservation is good for group of up to 6 people.

 If you’re a visiting group of 12 people or more, please email JGcoordinators@csulb.edu at least 7 days in advance to obtain approval for your visit.
 Large groups who do not complete this step may be turned away at the gate.

 Please see our Community Group Visits page for more information about field trips, camp visits, social club visits and more.

-- If I make a reservation to feed the koi, do I still need to make a reservation to visit the garden?
-No!
-Your reservation to feed the koi functions as a reservation to visit the garden as well.
+No. Your reservation to feed the koi functions as a reservation to visit the garden as well.

-- Do I have to make a reservation if I am a CSULB student, faculty, or staff?
 Yes!
 You can log in with your SSO log-in.